kaby76/ScrapeDartSpec/readme.md

-This program, written in C#, scrapes the Dart2 language specification, located [here](https://github.com/dart-lang/language/blob/master/specification/dartLangSpec.tex), written in Latex, for the context-free grammar of the language.
+This program, written in C#, scrapes the Dart2 language specification, located [here](https://github.com/dart-lang/language/blob/master/specification/dartLangSpec.tex), for the context-free grammar of the language.
 This tool is hand-tuned to the current format of the spec, which contains grammar rules in `\begin{grammar} ... \end{grammar}` Latex macro calls.
 The first grammar rule so defined is removed because